The cargo being carried by a tractor-trailer in Texas may weigh tens of thousands of pounds, depending on the truck.

 The FMCSA says the intent of the new requirements was to reduce the number of accidents caused by cargo shifting on or within, or falling from, commercial motor vehicles (CMVs).

 In general, the FMCSA requires that cargo be firmly secured by structures of sufficient strength such as tie-downs, inflatable dunnage bags that fill space between articles of cargo or between cargo and the wall of the vehicle, shoring bars, or a combination of these.

 Cargo that is likely to roll must be secured and held in place by wedges, chocks, a cradle or other means that will not come unfastened or loose while the vehicle is in transit.

 Specific regulations address such factors as:

-- Load limit of the cargo securement system in relation to the weight of the cargo.
+- The load limit of the cargo securement system in relation to the weight of the cargo.

 - Positioning of anchor points and the minimum number of tie-downs used to secure cargo.